 Any person attending a SC meeting may participate in SC discussions, make motions and vote on all motions.

-The required approval threshold for a motion in a SC is the same as in the WG.
+A vote is carried by 75% of those present voting “Approve” or “Disapprove.”

 Standing Committee Chair

 The Standing Committee Chair is appointed by the WG Chair and is re-affirmed by the WG majority approval.
 The Standing Committee Chair is re-affirmed every 2 years; one session after the WG Chair is elected.